jj-tsao/rag-movie-recommender-app/README.md

-# 🎬 Reelix AI – Personalized Movie & TV Show Discovery
+# 🎬 Reelix AI – Personalized Movie & TV Discovery Agent

 **Reelix** is an AI-native discovery agent that understands *vibes* and turns them into cinematic picks.